It’s Car Insurance Renewal time, so should you stick with your current insurer or move on to greener pastures?

 TAKING UP THE OFER WITH YOUR NEW INSURER

-If you find that your current insurer is unable to get anywhere near best quote then its time to take up the new insurer with the quotation reference number generated when you went through the comparison website.
+If you find that your current car insurance provider is unable to get anywhere near best quote then its time to take up the new insurer with the quotation reference number generated when you went through the comparison website.

 I find it cheaper to pay annually but if you are unable to do this, then pay by monthly direct debit.